 How Much Does DHI Cost?

 You could pay between £3,000 and £15,000 for this treatment in the UK (on average).
 Prices may differ from one clinic to another.

 - The clinic’s location (e.g., London venues can be expensive).

 - The clinic’s brand (bigger names may command higher rates).

-Insurance providers could refuse to cover treatment costs, as DHI is classed as a cosmetic procedure rather than essential surgery.
+Insurance providers could refuse to cover hair transplant costs, as DHI is classed as a cosmetic procedure rather than essential surgery.
 Alternatives to hair transplants include finasteride, low-level laser therapy, and minoxidil.

-You can reduce the price of your hair transplant by travelling to a clinic outside the UK, such as in Hungary — living expenses and salaries are lower, but service standards are high.
+You can reduce the price of your hair implantation by travelling to a clinic outside the UK, such as in Hungary — living expenses and salaries are lower, but service standards are high.